xprogamer008/TheOtherHostRoles/README.md

 If you report a Covens body, you will become coven and you wont chnage anymore.<br>

+### Occultist

+Team : Neutral<br>
+Basis : Impostor<br>

+Originaly based from [Porject Lotus](https://github.com/ImaMapleTree/Lotus)<br>

+The Occultist has 2 killing modes.<br>
+The first is [Kill].
+In kill mode you can perform normal kill with nothing at it.<br>
+The second is [Spell].
+In spell mode you can spell someone with your kill button.
+After spelling someone, they will have a guardian angel shield blast around them.<br>
+When a meeting is called, the spelled player will have a blue cross next to their name.<br>
+If the Occultist isn't ejected till the end of the same meeting, then the spelled player will die after the meeting.<br>
+The Occultist wins alone.<br>

 ## Coven

 ### Coven Leader